-A Gremlin attack that blocks access to DNS servers.
-DNS attacks let you prepare for DNS outages, test your fallback DNS servers, and validate DNS resolver configurations.
-These attacks answer question such as:
+A Gremlin experiment that blocks access to DNS servers.
+DNS experiments let you prepare for DNS outages, test your fallback DNS servers, and validate DNS resolver configurations.
+These experiments answer question such as:

 - Do you have a secondary DNS server and do your services fallback automatically to it?

 - Do you gracefully reroute calls back to the primary once it’s back online?

 - How do your services behave during a major DNS outage, such as the DynDNS or Akamai outages?

 An experiment is Gremlin's term for injecting fault into some part of a system, such as causing networking problems or exhausting resources.
 Gremlin provides eleven experiments in three categories: State, Resource, and Network.

 - See our Stages documentation for stages and possible outcomes of experiments.

 A way in which a system can fail; a cause of failure.
 See FMEA definition.